-The Company has established a Nominations Committee, the members of which are the Executive Chairman and Chief Operating Officer.
-The committee meets as required to fulfil its duties of reviewing the Board structure and composition and identifying and nominating candidates to fill Board vacancies as they arise.
+The Company has established a Nominations Committee, the sole member of which at the present time is the Executive Chairman.
+The Nominations Committee meets as required to fulfil its duties of reviewing the Board structure and composition and identifying and nominating candidates to fill Board vacancies as they arise.